mahurtado/LoRSpannerGraph/README.md

 firebase login
 ```

-NOTE: If see this error or similar:
+NOTE: If this error or similar appear:
 Firebase CLI v13.20.2 is incompatible with Node.js v16.4.0 Please upgrade Node.js to version >=18.0.0 || >=20.0.0
 Then run:
 ```